skupperproject/skupper-website/input/start/openshift.md

 1. Select **Copy Login Command**.
 Follow the prompts until you have an `oc login` command to copy.
 1. Paste the `oc login` command into your console session.
+1. Use the `oc project` command to select your namespace.

 ## More information